a. Program Structure

 Rationale for teaching two language courses in Year 2:

 All students wanting to teach must take the Foreign Language Teaching Methodology course in Fall of Year 2; this requires you to teach your first language course concurrently so as to implement the teaching techniques discussed.
-Thus during their first semester of teaching all students will teach a language course (and will be required to attend the orientation week for new instructors held before the Fall semester starts).
+Thus during teaching all students will teach a language course (and will be required to attend the orientation week for new instructors held before the Fall semester starts).

 · It makes sense to teach two language courses in succession in the first year of teaching, so as to acquire maximum proficiency before starting work in Year 3 for the Comprehensive Exams and Dissertation Proposal Defense.